For the purposes of this site there are certain conventions that will be followed.

 They are only using “recent language and ideas”

-non-carnal (not fleshly) concept.
+to convey a non-carnal (not fleshly) concept.

 It is pure deception!